What are the aims of this leaflet?

 No. There is currently no evidence to suggest this.

-Eccrine porocarcinoma most commonly occurs on the legs, but may also occur on the body, head and neck.
+EPC most commonly appears on the legs, but it may also occur on the body, head or neck.

-Eccrine porocarcinoma often does not cause symptoms; however bleeding, itching or pain can sometimes occur.
+EPC often does not cause symptoms; however, bleeding, itching or pain can sometimes occur.

 How is eccrine porocarcinoma diagnosed?

-Eccrine porocarcinoma is a rare cancer and so can sometimes be difficult to diagnose.
-Diagnosis is usually made with a skin biopsy of the affected area where a small sample of tissue is taken so that it can be examined under a microscope.
-The pathologist who examines this sample will look for the characteristic features of eccrine porocarcinoma.
+EPC is a rare cancer and so can sometimes be difficult to diagnose.
+Diagnosis is usually made by taking a skin biopsy of the lump.
+A biopsy is where a small sample of tissue is taken under local anaesthetic, so that it can be examined under a microscope to find the characteristic features of the cancer cells of the EPC.

 Can eccrine porocarcinoma be cured?

-The cure rate is 70-80% if the eccrine porocarcinoma is diagnosed early and completely surgically removed
+The cure rate is 70-80%, if the eccrine porocarcinoma is diagnosed early and completely surgically removed.
+However, there is a 20% risk of recurrence after the cancer has been treated.

 How can eccrine porocarcinoma be treated?

-Treatment is usually with surgical removal under local anaesthetic.
-Some patients may be referred for Mohs’ micrographic surgery which is a highly specialised surgical method for removing skin cancer.
+Treatment is usually the removal of the cancer by surgery.
+Normally this is done using only a local anaesthetic so that just the area being operated on is numb.
+Some patients may be referred for Mohs micrographic surgery which is a highly specialised surgical method for removing skin cancer.

-In the 20% - 30% of patients where the tumour has spread to other organs in the body, treatments such as radiotherapy and chemotherapy may be considered.
+In the 20% - 30% of patients, where the tumour has spread to other organs in the body, other advanced treatments such as radiotherapy and chemotherapy may be used to treat the cancer.

-• Check your skin regularly for the appearance of a pink lump with a shiny and moist surface, especially on your legs.
+- Check your skin regularly for the appearance of a pink lump with a shiny and/or moist surface, especially on your legs.
 See your GP if you find such a lump.

-• See your GP if you notice a change in patch or lesion that you have had for a long time.
-Examples of change include bleeding, ulceration, or if a skin lesion rapidly grows bigger.
+- See your GP if you notice a new change in a skin patch or lesion that you have had for a long time.
+Examples of change include bleeding, ulceration, or if a skin lesion quickly grows bigger.

 Where can I get more information about eccrine porocarcinoma?